HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 > In the command above, change the `ImageName` for different driver versions, and the `$PWD/model_repository/` if needed.

 > [!WARNING]
-> For private models, one need to request access to the model and add the access token to the docker command `-e PRIVATE_REPO_TOKEN=<hf_your_huggingface_access_token>`.
+> To access private models, you must request permission and include the Hugging Face access token in the Docker command: `-e PRIVATE_REPO_TOKEN=<hf_your_huggingface_access_token>`.

-Inside the docker, install the necessary prerequisites and lunch the server.
+Inside the docker, Install the necessary prerequisites and launch the server.

 ```bash
 pip install optimum[habana]